investian/investian.in/content/pages/index.md

           finance enthusiasts looking to build, network, and grow.

-          Get access to an Exclusive Forum to participate in learning exercises and discuss practical examples so that you can gain experience in doing your own independent analysis.
+          Fill the below form to get access to our Exclusive Forum to participate in learning exercises and discuss practical examples so that you can gain experience in doing your own independent analysis.
         actions: []
         image_alt: lorem-ipsum
         media_position: right